Designing Operational Processes for a Mining Client

 In addition to the numerous pain points from existing warehouse processes, proper management of inventory was a key challenge for the client.
 The lack of visibility into inventory levels combined with improper methods of ordering had caused roughly $10 million worth of unused materials to be ordered over the last year alone.

 Through detailed analysis of the client's inventory, the team identified $13 million in inventory reduction savings through a process to manage obsolete items.
-After numerous cross-functional design workshops with stakeholders from Finance, Procurement, and Warehouse teams, I led the development of a recommended future state RASCI for the Returns process which clearly stated the roles and responsibilities of every stakeholder involved.
+Using cross-functional design workshops with Finance, Procurement, and Warehouse teams, I co-designed a future-state Returns and Obsolescence process to address key operational challenges.

 Illustrative Partial RASCI Deliverable: